 How Does Tax Debt Forgiveness Work?

 Who Is Eligible for IRS Tax Debt Forgiveness?
-Do I Qualify?

-- A tax balance below $50,000
+- A total tax debt balance of $50,000 or below

 Does the IRS Ever Forgive Tax Debt?

 If there were a Debt Forgiveness Act IRS agents could follow, then it would be much easier to answer this question.
 However, the IRS works with taxpayers on a one-on-one basis, so one person’s tax debt burden could be entirely forgiven, while another person could be asked to pay off their debt in full.
 That’s because the agency only forgives tax debt in situations that warrant it.

 With that in mind, the IRS rarely forgives an entire tax debt burden.
 They might do so if you really are going through a financially difficult time.

 What Is the Fresh Start Program With the IRS?